 Is it bad to clear cookies?

-It’s not bad, and you should do it from time to time.
-But when you delete cookies, you may have to log in to some of the websites again.
+It’s not bad, and you should do it occasionally.
+But when you delete cookies, you may have to log in to some websites again.
 The same applies to the cache, where sites you regularly visit may seem slow for the first time after clearing the cache.

 Does clearing History clear Cookies?